Tuesday, December 31, 2013

 • Experience gorgeous fullscreen Multi-Touch books designed for iPad.
 These books are filled with interactive features, diagrams, photos, videos, and more

-• Last, I have the app called Newstand.
+• Read a free sample of any book on the iBooks Store before making it a part of your permanent collection - Last, I have the app called Newstand.
 It came on my phone and can be used to read magazines or newspapers.
 I don't use that too often, but like that I can.
 I would really like it if I traveled, I think.

 Do you have any apps that you would recommend, Reader?